 The average PWA development price is $15,000 – $50,00.
 It is much cheaper than native apps offer.
 Moreover, with a PWA developed, you will get a responsive website, as a bonus.
 With PWAs, the development process is not only cheaper but easier.
 For instance, if you already have a mobile website on Magento, you can hire a Magento front-end developer to build a PWA on top of your existing website.

-As you can see, there is a great difference between native apps and the growing in popularity web app format.
+As you can see, there is a great difference between PWA vs. Native app and the growing in popularity of web app format.
 If you are still hesitating between those two, here is the summarizing.

 Opt for a native app, if: